GowrishankarWeb/Sellers/README.md

 # Sellers

 Documentation for Sellers Application
-Backend:
-1. Create a Database in MySQL named “sellersdb”.
+1. Import the project in spring tool suite.
+2. Import db from src/main/resources in MySQL query browser, By opening a new script tab in it.
-2. Modify your MySQL server url, username, password in application.properties in SpringBoot application.
+3. Modify your MySQL server url, username, password in application.properties in SpringBoot application.
+4. Run the application.